Learn something new every day

 I’m a great believer in alternate therapy, and this is one treatment I’d be willing to give a try.

-I’ve had muscle aches due to things like tendonitis and a mild bursitis, and over the years I’ve tried heat and cold therapy with reasonable results.
+I’ve had muscle aches due to things like tendinitis and a mild bursitis, and over the years I’ve tried heat and cold therapy with reasonable results.

 However, I would be willing to try out a deep penetrating light therapy system as well.
 I'm sure it would work since it generates heat as well.